OmarHussainX/evolveu-competencies/README.md

 &nbsp;

-__An illegal operation is not executed, and an error message is displayed:__
+__An error message is displayed:__

-The following operations are not allowed, and result in appropriate, descriptive error messages:
+The following operations are not allowed, and cause descriptive error messages to be displayed:
 * creating an account with a name that already exists
 * making a transfer when only one account exists
 * overdrawing an account when withdrawing funds